living-room-2-new-house-hertfordshire-by-De-Hasse-Architectural-and-Interior-Design.jpg

 walls-new-house-hertfordshire-by-De-Hasse-Architectural-and-Interior-Design.jpg

-The brief for this luxury 7,700 sq m project, set in a listed Japanese garden, was to create the concepts for twenty eight spaces within the house.
+The brief for this luxury 7,700 sq m project, set in a listed Japanese garden, was to develop concepts for 28 spaces within the house.

 The design work included bespoke joinery, bespoke stone basins, the kitchen, seven bathrooms, the lighting layouts, the main fireplace and stairwell, bespoke external architectural metal work, finishes specification to include the swimming pool and spa, bespoke upholstered sofas, chairs and headboards, all furnishings and decoration inclusive sourcing antique pieces.